kgston/stencil.JS/README.md

 Rendering Tricks
 --------------
 Rendering within a Table
-Due to HTML restirctions, certain tags aren't allowed to become a child of certain tags.
+Due to HTML restirctions, certain tags are not allowed to become a child of certain tags.
 This is most obvious with HTML tables.
-When you insert stencil tags within the table, the stencil tags will get pushed out of the table on pageload, so the library isn't able to detect the location of the stencils correctly and its template.
+When you insert stencil tags within the table, the stencil tags will get pushed out of the table on pageload, so the library is not able to detect the location of the stencils correctly and its template.
 A workaround is to use the specificChildStencilIDs to define the wrapper element of the replicating contents, but take note of its own limitations

 Rendering conditionals
 --------------